ethereum/portal-network-specs/state-network.md

 ###### B: No Extraneous Nodes

-A witness MAY NOT contain any nodes that are not part of the set needed to for proving.
+A witness MUST NOT contain any nodes that are not part of the set needed to for proving.

 > This validity condition is to protect against malicious or erroneous bloating of proof payloads.

 ##### C: No Redundant Nodes

-A witness MAY NOT contain any nodes that can be computed from other nodes in the proof.
+A witness MUST NOT contain any nodes that can be computed from other nodes in the proof.
 For example, the inclusion of a parent node along with the inclusion of all of that node's children since the parent node can be reconstructed from the children.